-We’re working with our members to drive the delivery which will help end the housing crisis – here are some of our key achievements in 2019.
+We’re working with our members to drive the delivery which will help end the housing crisis and improve people’s lives – here are some of our recent achievements.

-Every quarter we also collate and share the sector’s supply figures through our supply survey.
+In addition, every quarter we collate and share the sector’s supply figures through our supply survey.
 The high response rate means we can demonstrate the full extent of development in our sector – which is often underreported by other bodies.

 We quickly reprioritised our work to ensure that housing associations were supported as the pandemic developed.
 This involved working closely with the government and other stakeholders on a range of urgent issues, from clarifying guidance for supported housing settings, to working with partners to prioritise testing and vaccine rollout.
 During the first lockdown, we ensured that housing association staff were listed as key workers so that key services could continue, and we produced a statement to showcase the sector’s public commitment to supporting residents affected by the crisis, which was covered in the press.